Can A Chiropractor Help with Sciatica?

 Both chiropractors and physical therapists are licensed practitioners specializing in treating and managing conditions without surgery or medication.
 Both also perform hands-on therapies and therapeutic exercises to treat similar conditions.

-A few key differences between the professions exist.
+There are a few key differences between these professions.
 First, a chiropractor is a direct access physician and does not require a referral for treatment.
 Secondly, while both healthcare providers are skilled at incorporating therapeutic exercises into the care plan, the chiropractor performs adjustments.
-Chiropractic adjustments are effective for managing musculoskeletal pain and dysfunctions, especially when combined with active therapies.
+By correcting spinal misalignments, chiropractic adjustments help manage musculoskeletal pain and dysfunctions, especially when combined with active therapies.

 Our chiropractors employ a range of treatments for common conditions affecting the spine and extremities.
 Chiropractors will not only assess the traditional medical history, they will also use a more holistic approach by evaluating the health and wellness goals, lifestyle choices, diet, and other factors.